Search This Blog

 Evaluation of the Second Agile Manifesto Principle

 “Working software over comprehensive documentation, “says the second Agile manifesto principle.
-While it is true that iterative delivery of working software makes the user experiment with the software mitigating the risk of failure, enhancing speed to market, and satisfying end user experience, can we rethink of what software is?
+While it is true that iterative delivery of working software makes the user experiment with the software mitigating the risk of failure, enhancing speed to market, and satisfying end user experience, can we rethink what software is?

-How many of us will travel on a bridge that is functional for the first 200 yards but the remaining 100 yards is not yet constructed?
+How many of us will travel on a bridge that is functional for the first 200 yards, but the remaining 100 yards are not yet constructed?
 How many of us are willing to buy a book that has the first three chapters written but the next 3 chapters are in script review?
-As you can see, in some cases, the end result has to be a fully functional system or product and not partially working product.
+As you can see, in some cases, the end result has to be a fully functional system or product and not a partially working product.
 This play required that all the 50 scenes are seamlessly orchestrated and not just partially done.
 However, the challenges of the working individuals that made up the cast or the stage preparation crew that had overlapping members with cast, required we divide and conquer using iterative releases.

-Dividing scenes of the main events in the play, the cast was informed to memorize the lines, rehearse their dialogue, and practice their songs with every weekly iterations and monthly releases over approximately 6 months rehearsing specific scenes in the sequence, making progress in preparing artifacts, checking the costumes, perfecting dance, singing, and fighting sequences of the play.
+Dividing scenes of the main events in the play, the cast was informed to memorize the lines, rehearse their dialogue, and practice their songs with every weekly iteration and monthly releases over approximately 6 months rehearsing specific scenes in the sequence, making progress in preparing artifacts, checking the costumes, perfecting dance, singing, and fighting sequences of the play.
 There were even members invited only to provide constructive criticism using index cards presenting the user stories.
-For instance, one of the index card read, “As a minister to the King, you should not use too many hand gestures to show your surprise so that the audience knows that you are always composed and thinking of the next scheme.”
+For instance, one of the index cards read, “As a minister to the King, you should not use too many hand gestures to show your surprise so that the audience knows that you are always composed and thinking of the next scheme.”
 Even the venue selection for the 40 individual practice days was so distributed to address geographical challenges to collocate the team to benefit from osmotic communication in that everyone could manage to attend understanding stage movement clues, voice projections under different audio systems, as well as including phone rehearsals to perfect dialogue delivery to combat.

 Agile does not say “no documentation” but only “comprehensive documentation.”
-But, the extent of required documentation is left to the individuals in the team.
-While there was no specific documentation created on how to assemble the palanquin or the shipwreck scenario, there was a substantial documentation created with more than 150 light clues on what area of the stage had spot light, when there was colored light, when the light flashed to add special effects, etc. Similarly, there was documentation on the backstage collaboration as stage, scene, and individual props moved seamlessly through worksheets identifying who moved and removed properties to the stage, where they moved, how they moved, and communication protocols to the custodian that gave the cues to the light crew sitting far from the stage.
+But the extent of required documentation is left to the individuals in the team.
+While there was no specific documentation created on how to assemble the palanquin or the shipwreck scenario, there was a substantial documentation created with more than 150 light clues on what area of the stage had spotlight, when there was colored light, when the light flashed to add special effects, etc. Similarly, there was documentation on the backstage collaboration as stage, scene, and individual props moved seamlessly through worksheets identifying who moved and removed properties to the stage, where they moved, how they moved, and communication protocols to the custodian that gave the cues to the light crew sitting far from the stage.

 Evaluation of the Third Agile Manifesto Principle

 Agile manifesto values customer collaboration over contract negotiation.
 Again, real life scenarios such as these stage plays challenge the common thinking of who the customer is.
-In business parlance, the customer is the one that pays for the product or service and is the reason why the company is in the business.
-Extending the same terminology would mean the audience that came to see the show or the sponsors that supported the show were the customer.
-But, this stage play extended the notion of customer far higher, such as the following instead of going back to “what you are supposed to have done” contracts based on the rehearsal.
+In business parlance, the customer is the one that pays for the product or service and is the reason why the company is in business.
+Extending the same terminology would mean the audience that came to see the show or the sponsors that supported the show were the customers.
+But this stage play extended the notion of customer far higher, such as the following instead of going back to “what you are supposed to have done” contracts based on the rehearsal.

 1. A character is a customer when talking/interfacing with another character.
 So, even when the lines and body language were rehearsed, the team didn’t wait for the cue words that went missing but filled and moved on.